“The size of our answers is always determined by the size of our questions”, Victor Hensen.

 As discussed earlier, engaging previous clients always happens to be a fruitful activity for referral business.
 As an effective strategy, successful agents benefit from hosting an annual dinner or lunch in the honor of those clients who are their stable and reliable referral resources.

 On the first event, you might not receive most of them, but surely an increasing number on the next ones.
-This party will serve as a networking club which will eventually generate for you valuable leads.
+This party will serve as a networking club that will eventually generate for you valuable leads.

 4- Professional Growth